The artist uses the

 The painting “Watershed” illustrates that nature is a rich tapestry of complexities and

 similarities.
-The human tendency is to often take nature, all of its beauty and wonder for
+The human tendency is to often take nature, all of its beauty and wonder

-separate entity apart from ourselves, something we can visit on the weekends or
+a separate entity apart from ourselves, something we can visit on the weekends or

 holidays to get away and decompress.
 But do we see, and most importantly feel, how